MikePeri/Client-Server-UDP/README.md

 ## The entire process can be broken down into following steps :
 ### UDP Server :

-Create UDP socket.
+1. Create UDP socket.<br />
-Bind the socket to server address.
+2. Bind the socket to server address.<br />
-Wait until datagram packet arrives from client.
+3. Wait until datagram packet arrives from client.<br />
-Process the datagram packet and send a reply to client.
+4. Process the datagram packet and send a reply to client.<br />
-Go back to Step 3.
+5. Go back to Step 3.<br />
 ### UDP Client :

-Create UDP socket.
+1. Create UDP socket.<br />
-Send message to server.
+2. Send message to server.<br />
-Wait until response from server is recieved.
+3. Wait until response from server is recieved.<br />
-Process reply and go back to step 2, if necessary.
+4. Process reply and go back to step 2, if necessary.<br />
-Close socket descriptor and exit.
+5. Close socket descriptor and exit.<br />

 ## Illustration: